bjosv/kubectl-rediscluster/README.md

 ### Options

-#### Guess service name
+#### Omit service name

-Let the plugin guess which service that provides the Redis cluster by omit the service name.
+Let the plugin guess which service that provides the Redis Cluster by omitting the service name.
+A service that provides the port 6379 will be selected.

 Example: